PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 *   **No Cloud Services:** We will **NOT** use any cloud storage (like S3) or cloud databases.
 Everything runs locally.
 *   **No Complex PDF Parsing:** The initial version will use a standard library for PDF text extraction.
 It will **NOT** handle complex layouts, tables, images, or scanned (non-digital) PDFs.
 If a PDF has no extractable text, it can be skipped.
 *   **No UI:** This is a backend-only script.
 There is no user interface.
 Progress will be indicated by printing messages to the console.
-*   **No "Delta" or "Update" Logic:** The script does not need to know which files are new.
-It will always perform a full wipe-and-reload of the vector store collection.
+*   **No Document Update Detection:** The script does not detect if a document's content has changed.
+It only checks if a filename exists in the database.
+To update a document, it must be manually removed from the database first.

 ### 6. Design Considerations

 *   **Console Output:** The script should provide clear feedback in the console as it runs.
 Example:
     ```
     Starting data ingestion...
-    Clearing existing 'polgen_documents' collection...
+    Found 3 documents already in the database
-    Found 5 documents to process in 'data/' folder.
+    Scanning for documents in 'data/' folder...
-    Processing 'doc1_zoning_code.pdf'...
-    Processing 'doc2_policy_brief.md'...
-    ...
+    Skipping existing file: doc1_zoning_code.pdf
+    Skipping existing file: doc2_policy_brief.md
+    Loading new document: doc3_new_regulations.pdf
+    Loading new document: doc4_guidelines.txt
+    Summary: 2 new files to process, 2 existing files skipped
-    Split documents into 128 total chunks.
+    Split documents into 45 total chunks.
-    Processing batch 1 (100 chunks)...
+    Processing batch 1 (45 chunks)...
-    Processing batch 2 (28 chunks)...
-    Successfully added 128 chunks to the vector store.
+    Successfully added 45 chunks to the vector store.
     Ingestion complete.
 Database is ready.
     ```
 *   **Database Schema:** The script will rely on the `langchain` library to manage the database schema.
 It will automatically create the necessary tables for the vector store collection if they do not already exist.
 It does not depend on a pre-existing schema file.